top of page

 Calcium

 Calcium is needed in higher amounts during pregnancy to aid in the baby’s skeletal development.
 The bioavailability of plant-based calcium sources varies greatly and may be disrupted by oxalates, phytates, and fiber.
 High-oxalate plant-based calcium sources such as rhubarb, beet greens, spinach and Swiss chard have low calcium absorption rates (as low as 5 percent).
 On the other hand, low-oxalate calcium-containing foods like kale, mustard greens, turnip greens, and broccoli have absorption rates between 50-65 percent.
 In comparison, around 30 percent of the calcium in milk, cheese, and yogurt is absorbed.
 Vegans are recommended to consume at least 8 servings of calcium-rich foods daily to reach a total of 1200 to 1500 mg per day.
-Tap water or calcium-rich mineral water can also help vegans to meet their daily requirements.
+Calcium-rich mineral water can also help vegans to meet their daily requirements.
 For those struggling to reach these goals, a low-dose calcium supplement may be a good option.
 Check with your healthcare provider before supplementing with calcium.

 Vitamin D